WWE Rumors: Company Is Reportedly Trying To Sign AEW Stars

 The AEW wrestlers in question are unsigned performers who’ve mostly appeared on Dark shows.
 The YouTube series features a mix of signed and unsigned talent, with the latter mostly using it as a proving ground to earn full-time contracts or gain exposure before moving on to other ventures.

-No names have been mentioned as of this writing, but WWE has already signed some wrestlers who appeared for their biggest rivals in recent times.
-As The Inquisitr previously documented, Benjamin Carter joined last month after appearing on Dark and Saturday Night Dynamite.
+No names have been mentioned as of this writing, but WWE has already signed some wrestlers who performed for their biggest rivals in recent times.
+As The Inquisitr wrote, Benjamin Carter joined last month after appearing on Dark and Late Night Dynamite.

 Both performers were acquired after impressing on Dark.
 While the show is often used for AEW officials to scout talent, it seems as if WWE management is keeping a close eye on the product.

 The Inquisitr also noted that Thunder Rosa — an NWA star who’s worked several AEW events recently — is also a target for McMahon’s promotion.
-As of this writing, however, she is contracted to NWA.
+However, she is currently contracted to NWA.

-Superstars being brought back could be WWE’s way of preventing them from joining a rival and becoming stars.
+The practice of bringing back superstars could be WWE’s way of preventing them from joining a rival and becoming bigger names.
 However, it’s also possible that Sabbatelli returned because McMahon’s corporation has profited throughout the pandemic and wants to start hiring again.

 In regard to NJPW, WWE is reportedly eying some of the participants who’ve appeared on Strong.
 The series, which debuted in August, was set up for the Japanese promotion to continue its expansion in the United States.